syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img2.png)

-* SynchronizeSelection: If you want to synchronize the selection with item CheckBox’s IsChecked state, you need to set `SfListView.CheckBoxSelectionMode` as SynchronizeSelection.
-In this mode, you can select by checking checkbox and select/deselect the item will check/uncheck the corresponding item checkbox.
+* SynchronizeSelection: To synchronize the selection with sChecked state, set the `SfListView.CheckBoxSelectionMode` as SynchronizeSelection.
+In this mode, you can select an item by checking the check box or select/deselect the item will check/uncheck the corresponding item checkbox.

 {% tabs %}
 {% highlight c# %}